TimotejKovacka/Individual-Project/timelog.md

 * *6 hours* Reading about 2013-2019 Miccai & BRATS
 * *0.5 hour* Setting up a repository
 ## Week 4
+* *2 hours* Reading about multi-modal image synthesis for MR Images of Brain
+* *2 hours* Reading about
 ## Week 5

 ## Week 6